 Nanny Ogg poked her head around the sculler door.
 “Oh, yes.
 The money dint matter,” she said.

-“You’ve never been very good numbers, have you?” said Granny.
+“You’ve never been very with good numbers, have you?” said Granny.
 Now she drew a circle around the final figure.

 “Oh, you know me, Esme,” said Nanny cheerfully.
 “I couldn’t subtract a fart from a plate of beans.”